microsoft/vscode-docs/docs/java/java-serverless.md

 Now you can set a break point and attach to your cloud function using VS Code.
 When you launch a debug session with the above configuration, you can step through it just like you did locally.
 It's also useful if you don't have .Net Core and the Azure Functions CLI core tool installed on your local environment and you want to jump start within the cloud directly.

+Recently, we've also enabled remote debugging Azure Functions through the Functions Extension.
+To use this feature, you need to set `azureFunctions.enableRemoteDebugging` to true.
+And the entrance is called `Attach debugger`.
+Details could be found [Remote Debugging Java Functions in VS Code](https://github.com/Microsoft/vscode-azurefunctions/blob/master/docs/remotedebug.md).

 ## Next steps

 You have created a Java function app with a simple HTTP trigger and deployed it to Azure Functions.

 - Review the [Java Functions developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference-java) for more information on developing Java functions.
-- To learn more about Java Debugging features, see [Java Debugging Tutorial](/docs/java/java-debugging.md)
+- To learn more about Java Debugging features, see [Java Debugging Tutorial](/docs/java/java-debugging.md).